 Ohio governor’s conflicting Covid-19 tests raise backlash

-Instead of seeing Trump at the Cleveland airport, DeWine returned to this state capital for new testing with his wife, Fran, through Ohio State University’s medical center.
-They then went to their southwestern Ohio farm in Cedarville, where DeWine said he planned to quarantine for 14 days.
+The conflicting results of Ohio governor Mike DeWine’s coronavirus tests come as Americans have grown frustrated about access to testing and by slow results.

-The Ohio governor’s positive, then negative, tests for Covid-19 have provided fuel for skeptics of government pandemic mandates and critics of his often-aggressive polices.
+The Ohio governor’s positive, then negative, tests for Covid-19 have provided fuel for skeptics of government pandemic mandates and critics of his often-aggressive policies.

 Instead of seeing Trump at the Cleveland airport, DeWine returned to this state capital for new testing with his wife, Fran, through Ohio State University’s medical center.
 They then went to their southwestern Ohio farm in Cedarville, where DeWine said he planned to quarantine for 14 days.
 But within hours, he had received Columbus test results that were negative.
 The first test, part of protocol for people meeting with the president, was a rapid-result antigen test, while the Columbus testing was a genetic, laboratory test whose results are considered more reliable.